socialmohansingh/socialmohansingh/README.md

 # 🌟 Mobile Development Expert & Technical Leader

-👨‍💻 **Award-winning professional** with deep expertise in iOS, Flutter, and mobile architecture.
-I’ve been transforming innovative ideas into exceptional mobile experiences since 2015.
+👨‍💻 **Mohan Singh Thagunna** – Award-winning mobile development expert and technical leader with over a decade of experience in iOS, Flutter, and mobile architecture.
+Passionate about turning innovative ideas into exceptional, user-centric mobile experiences since 2015.
+I thrive on solving complex technical challenges and mentoring teams to deliver high-impact solutions.

 ---